 "Portrait of A Hero" is a novelet about a young man sent to find a hero who can rid his isolated northern village of a dragon.
 The person he brings back is not quite what the townsfolk expected.

 The story first appeared in Once Upon A Time, an anthology edited by Risa Kessler and Lester del Rey, published by Del Rey, November 1991, ISBN 0-345-36263-2.
-It's part of the Ethshar series, consisting so far of thirteen novels and eleven shorter works.
+It's part of the Ethshar series, consisting so far of fourteen novels (and counting) and eleven shorter works.
+"Portrait of a Hero" and the other shorter Ethshar stories are collected in a book called Tales of Ethshar.

 "Portrait of A Hero" is copyright 1991 by Lawrence Watt Evans.